Charles Weijer

 Western University

-Charles Weijer is a leading expert on the ethics of randomized controlled trials.
-Publications on the duty of care in clinical research, the ethical analysis of study benefits and harms, and empowering communities in research have been broadly influential.
+Charles Weijer is a bioethicist and an internationally recognized expert in research ethics.
+His publications on the duty of care in clinical research, the ethical analysis of study benefits and harms, and empowering communities in research have been broadly influential.

-Charles held the Canada Research Chair in Bioethics from 2005 to 2019.
-In 2008, Charles worked with philanthropist Dr. Joseph Rotman to found the Rotman Institute of Philosophy, which is dedicated to fostering collaboration between the humanities and the sciences, and served as the Institute’s first director.
+Charles held the Tier 1 Canada Research Chair in Bioethics from 2005 to 2019.
 In 2014, he received Western’s Hellmuth Prize for Achievement in Research, and, in 2016, he was elected to the Royal Society of Canada.

 Selected Publications